Prenuptial & Postnuptial Agreements

 by Wes Cowell

-Before 1 January 1990, however, the validity of a prenuptial agreement was determined by Illinois common law, which said that
+History: Before 1 January 1990, the validity of prenuptial agreements was determined by Illinois common law, which said that

 ". . . a premarital agreement that governed property and maintenance rights was "valid and enforceable as long as three conditions are met: (1) the agreement does not create an unforeseen condition of penury due to one spouse's lack of property or employability; (2) the parties entered into the agreement with full knowledge, free of fraud, duress, or coercion; and (3) the agreement is fair and reasonable."

 Kranzler v.
 Kranzler, 2018 IL App (1st) 171169 (Ill.
 App., 2018) citing Berger v.
 Berger, 357 Ill.
 App.
 3d 651, 656 (2005).

 The Uniform Premarital Agreement Act was adopted by Illinois, effective 1 January 1990, and applied to all prenuptial agreements executed on or after that date.
 Under the Premarital Agreement Act, a premarital agreement was to be held invalid and unenforceable if the party challenging it proved that

 "(1) he or she did not execute the agreement voluntarily; or (2) the agreement was unconscionable when it was executed and, before execution of the agreement, the party was not provided a fair and reasonable disclosure of the other's property, did not waive the right to such disclosure in writing, and did not have (and could not reasonably have had) an adequate knowledge of the other's property."

 Kranzler v.
 Kranzler (In re Marriage of Kranzler), 2018 IL App (1st) 171169 (Ill.
 App., 2018), citing Heinrich, 2014 IL App (2d) 121333, ¶ 49 (citing 750 ILCS 10/7(a) (West 2012)).